The-Beautiful-Game/The-Beautiful-Game.github.io/_posts/2018-11-7-second-post.md

 ## What place is Barca in the Group?

 Currently, Barca number 1 in group B!
 Barca currently have 10 points with no Loss!
 Just below Barca is Inter Milan with 7 points then Tottenham with 4 points and in the last place is PSV with 1 points!
-Barca is doing a great job in the champion league and I hope they soon walk out of the field with the champion league trophy!
+Barca is doing a fanstastic job in the champion league and I hope they soon walk out of the field with the champion league trophy!
 Keet it up Barca!

 ## NEXT CHAMPION LEAGUE GAMES